Photography Tour in Nepal

 Day 14: Transfer to Kathmandu International airport for departure

 Today, we will transfer to Kathmandu International Airport for our departure.
-After enjoying a hearty breakfast at the hotel, we will gather our belongings and make our way to the airport.
-We will ensure that we reach the airport well in time to complete all the necessary formalities and board our flight.
-Before we bid adieu to this enchanting country, take one last look at the breathtaking views of the Himalayas and take a moment to appreciate the warm hospitality and kindness of the Nepalese people.
-This marks the end of our tour, and we hope you had a memorable and enjoyable time in Nepal.
+After enjoying a hearty breakfast at the hotel, we will gather our belongings and head to the airport.
+We will ensure that we arrive with plenty of time to complete all necessary formalities and board our flight.
+Before we say goodbye to this enchanting country, take a moment to admire the breathtaking views of the Himalayas and appreciate the warm hospitality and kindness of the Nepalese people.
+This marks the end of our tour, and we hope you had a memorable and enjoyable experience in Nepal.

 Cost & Dates